 Common Reasons for Speech Anxiety

-Speech anxiety can stem from various underlying reasons.
+This type of anxiety can stem from various underlying reasons.
 Here are some common reasons for speech anxiety:

 1. Fear of Failure: Many people fear that they will make mistakes or embarrass themselves while speaking in public.
-This fear of failure can create significant anxiety and self-doubt and is, therefore, one of the more common reasons for speech anxiety.
+This fear of failure can create significant fear and self-doubt and is, therefore, one of the more common reasons for speech anxiety.

 Other Reasons for Speech Anxiety